relativitydev/relativity-import-samples/README.md

 ---
 ## Authorization
-> non-kepler application
+> HTTP clients

-Import Service API conforms to the same authentication rules as the other Relativity REST APIs.
+Import Service API conforms to the same authentication rules like others Relativity REST APIs.

 The more details can be find under the following link:
 [REST_API_authentication](https://platform.relativity.com/RelativityOne/Content/REST_API/REST_API_authentication.htm)

-> kepler application
+> Kepler .NET client

 The Kepler framework uses a proxy to handle client requests.
 The more details can be find under the following link:
 [Proxies_and_authentication](https://platform.relativity.com/RelativityOne/Content/Kepler_framework/Proxies_and_authentication.htm#Service)